Dennis2300/Vue.js-project/README.md

 ## Introduction

-Welcome to the **Genshin Impact Fan-Made Website**!
+Welcome to the **Teyvat Bulletin** Repo!
 This project is brought to you by my passion, created as a way to combine the love of the world of Teyvat with my journey into web development.
 As a fan of Genshin Impact, I wanted to build something that so players can easily find builds, character mats and team compositions.

 This website is **not affiliated with miHoYo** or the official Genshin Impact team.
 Instead, it's a **fan-made project** designed for learning purposes and as a fun hobby.
 I hope this project brings you as much joy as it has brought me while building it.